Armand0-Jesus/PokeStats/README.md

 ## Live SIte

-To use the webisite you can just click this link! https://pokstats.netlify.app/
+To use the website you can just click this link! https://pokstats.netlify.app/

 ## Features up to now